11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Are using GLP-1 medications (like Ozempic) and need to prioritize protein to protect muscle mass.
 (Read more on integrating medical weight loss with macro tracking).

-Behind the scenes, Hoot’s AI does the heavy lifting—reading your photos, remembering your go-to meals, and filling in the gaps—so you can focus on living your life.
+Behind the scenes, Hoot's AI does the heavy lifting.
+It reads your photos, remembers your go-to meals, and fills in the gaps.
 You get clear, friendly guidance that lines up with what top nutrition coaches teach, without getting buried in charts.

 Hoot vs. MyFitnessPal: Key Features at a Glance